wchiquito/jj-for-everyone.github.io/src/restore.md

 You'll worry less about how to separate your changes into neat commits and what description to give them, because you can easily change these things later.

 Nevertheless, feel free to take a long break before coming back to that.
-You have learned a lot so far and it will be benefitial to have mastered that with practice before continuing.
+You have learned a lot so far and it will be beneficial to have mastered that with practice before continuing.

 At this point, you should also start to explore the Jujutsu CLI a little bit on your own.
 This tutorial is not a comprehensive reference of everything Jujutsu has to offer.